 Are cover letters always necessary?

+Yes, cover letters are almost always necessary.
 Cover letters give you an opportunity to explain why you’re a strong fit and make a personal connection with the hiring team.
-In competitive fields, skipping a cover letter can sometimes come across as a lack of effort or interest.

 That said, not every job requires one.
 For roles that prioritize quick hiring or have straightforward requirements — like retail, food service, or warehouse positions — a cover letter may not be expected.
-In those cases, submitting a clear, well-organized resume is often enough to get noticed.
+In those cases, submitting a clear, well-organized resume is often enough.

 What should not be included in a cover letter?